vojtech-filipec/vojtech-filipec.github.io/pages/quizes.md

 ![keys](../assets/quizes/noty.JPG)

-## Complete a map and follow a path
+## Complete a map and follow the path
 If you happen to find yourself on a camping site with places marked by _letters_ (i.e. not numbers), this two-phase quiz may come at hand.

-task #1: Walk through the site:
+task #1: Walk through the site and fill letters to the map:
 ![take a walk](../assets/quizes/map_camp.JPG)

-task #2: Read the letters in the correct order:
+task #2: Read the letters in the correct order, which is drawn on another sheet.
+Note the unusual, non-rectangular shape around the site; this was supposed to act as a helper:
 ![use your map](../assets/quizes/map_camp_key.JPG)